lucafrance/lucafrance.github.io/_drafts/rendercv.md

 {: refdef}

 - Writing the CV in yaml instead of markdown feels more intuitive.
-The relevant information in a CV consists of its content and structure, which YAML abstracts into a user-friendly format.
+The relevant information in a CV consists of its content and structure, which yaml abstracts into a user-friendly format.
-I tried [other solutions based on JSON](https://jsonresume.org/), such as [Reactive Resume](https://rxresu.me), but they were not as practical for me.
+I tried [other solutions based on json](https://jsonresume.org/), like [Reactive Resume](https://rxresu.me), but they were not as practical for me.
 - There is no need for an external or self-hosted service.
-I keep running a PowerShell command, as I'm used to.
+I keep running a PowerShell command as I'm used to.
 - The relevant information is in plain text and can be version-controlled with Git.
 - The format is LLM-friendly.
 I can link the documentation as a reference for the chatbot to get valid outputs.
 For example: `Translate this CV to English.
-Use this YAML format: https://docs.rendercv.com/user_guide/yaml_input_structure/cv`.
+Use this yaml format: https://docs.rendercv.com/user_guide/yaml_input_structure/cv`.
 - If necessary, I can still render the CV in docx.
-RenderCV supports Markdown output, which [Pandoc](https://pandoc.org/) can convert to DOCX.
+RenderCV supports Markdown output, which [Pandoc](https://pandoc.org/) can convert to docx.
 - Formatting options are defined in the yaml, but I can override them with a CLI argument.
 I used this feature to test multiple formatting options at once and pick the one I liked best.